 Betta lovers will often use a "betta condo" to allow them to keep multiple males in a single aquarium.
 The condo is simply a small container that is vented to allow water circulation through it.
 It hangs inside the aquarium, effectively keeping any fish inside separated from the rest of the tank.

-A certain degree of controversy surrounds the use of Betta condos.
+A certain degree of controversy surrounds the use of betta condos.
 Single condos kept in separate locations within the tank are acceptable.
 However, when several are kept side by side it can induce males to flare at one another.
-Some owners, including myself, feel that the stress caused by this practice can negatively affect the health of the fish.
+Some owners feel that the stress caused by this practice can negatively affect the health of the fish.

 Does Tank Size Matter?

-Natalie's observation is a good one.
-In nature more than one male lives in a rice paddy; however, rice paddies are quite large, often encompassing miles of space.
+In the wild, more than one male would live in a rice paddy.
+However, rice paddies are quite large, often encompassing miles of space.
 This allows each male to have his own territory.
 In small tanks, there simply isn't enough room for the establishment of territories, so it is not advisable to keep more than one male.

-My observation has been that somewhere around 20 gallons is the point at which size becomes a significant issue.
+Somewhere around 20 gallons is the point at which size becomes a significant issue.
 Sizes smaller than that are usually a problem.
-Sizes larger than that provide enough ‘territorial space’ to allow multiple males.
-However, few people keep Bettas in larger tanks.
-Traditionally Bettas are kept in very small tanks, hence the common statement of "one male per tank”.
+Sizes larger than that provide enough territorial space to allow multiple males.
+However, few people keep bettas in larger tanks.
+Traditionally bettas are kept in very small tanks, hence the common statement of "one male per tank."
 A more accurate way of putting it would be one male per territory.

 Another factor is that the domesticated bettas are the product of selective breeding for heightened aggression.
 In Thailand, they were collected specifically to fight in competitions.
 They are more likely to keep fighting, whereas the wild breed would spar briefly and then retreat.
 This makes it more necessary to give each fish a territory of its own.